 ENGL 318: The Writing of Fiction

-Akpan will work with students of all backgrounds and levels of experience to hone their skills as storytellers.
-He will introduce strategies that create modes of suspense, entertainment, voice, style and explore themes important and unique to the writer's voice.
-The course will examine the work of established writers of various races, religions, genders, colors and times.
-Akpan will also use Ignatian Contemplation as a way to be able to see more deeply into the characters, drama and modes of storytelling - as demonstrated by American 20th century masters: Annie Dillard, Flannery O'Connor and others.
+Akpan worked with students of all backgrounds and levels of experience to hone their skills as storytellers.
+He introduced strategies that create modes of suspense, entertainment, voice, style and explore themes important and unique to the writer's voice.
+The course examined the work of established writers of various races, religions, genders, colors and times.
+Akpan also used Ignatian Contemplation as a way to be able to see more deeply into the characters, drama and modes of storytelling - as demonstrated by American 20th century masters: Annie Dillard, Flannery O'Connor and others.

-This course covers the core Artistic requirement, and is cross-listed as Catholic Studies, African Studies, and fulfills the Multicultural requirement of the English Major.
+This course covered the core Artistic requirement, and is cross-listed as Catholic Studies, African Studies, and fulfills the Multicultural requirement of the English Major.